nuvla/documentation/docs/nuvlabox/v1/edge-device-mgmt/index.md

 # NuvlaBox Edge Device Host Management

-Despite being the heart of the NuvlaBox, the NuvlaBox Engine has some limitations when it comes to having full privileges and management power over the underlying edge device.
-This is because this software is being provided to you as a set of containers, and is thus functioning under the umbrella of an existing container orchestration engine like Docker or Kubernetes.

-Since these container orchestration engines are critical dependencies for the execution of the NuvlaBox Engine, you should be able to tightly monitor and manage them remotely.
-But how can you perform a disruptive maintenance action (like an update or service restart) on them without jeopardizing an existing installation of the NuvlaBox Engine?
-What about being able to recover your NuvlaBox Engine in the unlikely event of a disaster where you've completely lost visibility and/or access to your NuvlaBox?
+The NuvlaBox Engine is designed to be reliable and resilient.
+However, since it is itself running as containerised micro-services, it is dependent on the underlying container technology, including the container orchestration engine.
+This is why we created the NuvlaBox Edge Device Host Management feature.
+This optional feature runs on the host operating system and provides a last resort ability to intervene on the edge device in case of issues.
+It can also be used to maintain the underlying operating system if required.

-Enters the NuvlaBox Host-level Management feature - a new optional feature of the NuvlaBox, which can be enabled at any time, for any NuvlaBox, offering device management redundancy through an additional management channel for your NuvlaBox Edge Device, which exists and sits outside the working environment of the NuvlaBox Engine.
+The NuvlaBox Host-level Management feature, can be enabled at any time, for any NuvlaBox, offering device management redundancy through an additional management channel for your NuvlaBox Edge Device, which exists and sits outside the working environment of the NuvlaBox Engine.

 ## Enabling host-level management